STRASBOURG IN ONE DAY ITINERARY

 Shares

-All year round, you can enjoy a 70-minute boat ride and see, among other things, Petite France, the Covered Bridges, the Vauban Dam, the Neustadt imperial quarter, and the European institutions from the boat.
+All year round, you can enjoy a 70-minute boat ride and see, among other things, Petite France, the Covered Bridges, the Vauban Dam, the Neustadt Imperial Quarter, and the European institutions from the boat.

 Guess what?
 Even though I am such a boat tour fan, I had to pass because dogs are not allowed on the boat and I was traveling with my little dog